jordancharest/Vehicle-Detection-Pipeline/README.md

 ---

 ### Video Implementation

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./test_videos_output)

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. How I implemented a filter for false positives and a method for combining overlapping bounding boxes:

 As I said previously, I used the `find_cars` method several times in the detection pipeline.
 All the sliding windows overlapped, so in most cases, a car in the image would result in several overlapping bounding boxes.
 After every search at different scales, I used the `add_heat` method to increment the pixels that were within a bounding box.
 After all searches were complete, I thresholded the heatmap with `heat_threshold` so that only locations with multiple detections were kept.
 I then used `scipy.ndimage.measurements.label()' to uniquely label each remaining area and drew a bounding box around each one.